hmcts/finrem-ccd-definitions/README.md

 If you require a particular finrem-cos PR image rather than the latest production image then you should specify this using a GitHub label.
 Add a label `use-finrem-cos-pr-number` replacing `number` with the value required.

+For the wa-task (Camunda DMN files) configuration the master branch of the [finrem-task-configuration](https://github.com/hmcts/finrem-task-configuration) repository is used by default.
+To install another branch add the label `use-finrem-wa-task-branch-{wa-task-branch}` replacing `{wa-task-branch}` with the name of the desired branch.

 GitHub will have the main URL for a PR deployment. e.g. `https://finrem-ccd-definitions-pr-<number>.preview.platform.hmcts.net/`

 This can be found be clicking 'View Deployment' in the conversation tab of the PR.
 However, this URL in itself is not very useful.